-The canalside Fish and Coal buildings were built as offices in 1851 as part of Lewis Cubitt’s design for the Goods Yard.
+The canalside Fish and Coal buildings were built in 1851 as part of Lewis Cubitt’s design for the Goods Yard.

-The offices housed clerks employed to monitor the flow of freight through the yards.
-Additional blocks were added in the early 1860s.
-In the 1980s, the buildings were gutted in a fire.
+The offices originally housed clerks who were employed to monitor the flow of coal through the yards.
+Two additional blocks were added in the early 1860s.
+The buildings were later used by staff administering the distribution of fish brought into London through King’s Cross, hence the name Fish and Coal Buildings.
+The buildings were gutted by fire in 1983, and have remained abandoned until now.

 … and now